quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 # Deployment guide: Terraform beyond Layer0

  In this example, we'll learn how you can use Terraform to create a Layer0 service as well as a persistent data store.
-The main goal of this example is to explore how you can combine Layer0 with other Terraform providers and best practices around how you can leverage functionality provided by Terraform.
+The main goal of this example is to explore how you can combine Layer0 with other Terraform providers and best practices.

 ## Before you start

 To complete the procedures in this section, you must have the following installed and configured correctly:

  * Layer0 v0.8.4 or later